mokronos/MA_SebastianHirt/notes.md

     - scores are in last package, but still need to download all
     - need to connect first then unzip, .zip.001 to .zip.024 extensions

+- [ ] make config file with all the paths
+    - generate all the paths so the folders exist
 ## Questions